uthircloudnative/ai-fundamentals-az900/README.md

     - Transparancy - Solution must be easy to undestand by every one provide insight about how its been build.
     - Accountability - Designers and developers should work with government entity to create responsible AI system.

+ ### Machine Learning in Detail

+- Machine Learning model consist of a software application that encapsulates a function to calculate (predict) an output based on one or more input.
+- The process of defining a function is called **training**.
+This function required some data set which consist of past observation or features or attributes.
+- Once the function is defined which is used to predecit the output which is called **inferencing**
+- In mathamatical terms it can be defined by 3 variables.

+    - Features or attributes of a thing which is under observation _x_
+    - An algoritham or a function which interpret these past observed data features and provide a predictive result.
+This function is called as _f_
+    - The outcome or result of this algorithm is _y_.
+This is named as lable.

+        - _y = f(x)_